nirconium-dev/nirconium/README.md

 - Distrobox/Podman/Docker for containerization, along with Podman Desktop, Devpod, and DistroShelf

-- Zed IDE for code editing, can be used with Devpod
+- Zed, a high-performance rust-based IDE for code editing (comaptible with Devpod)

 # Nirconium is a stupid name.
 Why Nirconium?